Fresh4774/Doc-concept/README.md

 ![Aquin](public/banner.png)

-This app is licensed under the License.
+This app is under a license.